LaravelDaily/laravel-invoices/README.md

 Invoice file can be stored, downloaded, streamed on any of the filesystems you have configured.
 Supports different templates and locales.

-Originally package was developed on PHP 7.3.11 and Laravel 6.2, but should work on lower versions too.

 ## Features
 - Taxes - fixed or rate - for item or for invoice
 - Discounts - fixed or by percentage - for item or for invoice